EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Direct instrumentalization for the ongoing national legislative debate
+Direct mobilization for ongoing national legislative debate

-Family consent overweighted by Anglo-Saxon legal culture
+Family consent overdetermined by Anglo-Saxon legal culture

 Discover how another country covers this same story.